microsoft/onnxruntime/README.md

   * [E2E training on Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-onnx)

 ## Why use ONNX Runtime
 ONNX Runtime has an open architecture that is continually evolving to address the newest developments and challenges in AI and Deep Learning.
-ONNX Runtime stays up to date with the ONNX standard, supporting all ONNX releases with future compatibility and maintaining backwards compatibility with prior releases.
+ONNX Runtime keeps up to date with the ONNX standard, supporting all ONNX releases with both future and backwards compatibility.

-ONNX Runtime continuously strives to provide top performance for a broad and growing number of usage scenarios in Machine Learning.
+ONNX Runtime provides top performance for a broad and growing number of important Deep Learning and traditional ML models.
 Our investments focus on:
-1. Run any ONNX model
+1. Run *any* ONNX model
 2. High performance
 3. Cross platform